stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-Note that the increment is _subtracted_ from the radius.
+Note that the camera controllers will still be subject to gimbal locking at the extreme edges of the viewport (see the previous chapter).

 ---